Important Dates and Events

 The Y is committed to healthy living and modeling healthy eating.
 A healthy afternoon nut-aware snack will be provided for all campers attending full day camps.

 A one-time registration fee of $20 per camper, a $25 per camper per session deposit for sessions. and full payment of all additional services is due with your registration.

 Full payment is required on the Monday two weeks prior to the registered session.

 All deposits and registration fees are non-refundable.
 You must cancel 14 days in advance for a full refund.
 There will be a $5 fee for changes to original registrations after June 1, 2019.

 Easy Payment Option

 The Easy Payment Option (EFT) is the preferred billing method.
-Simply provide a credit or debit card and tuition will be automatically paid approximately two weeks prior to the session beginning.
-Contact the Billing Specialist at 585-385-4665 to discuss a statement billing plan.
+Simply provide a credit or debit card and tuition will be automatically paid approximately two weeks prior to the start of the session.

 Changes in Registration